owenmonroe/knowledge_periodicals_text_reuse/002_source1.md

 # Section 1 Sources: The Mocking Bird

-The following images are articles on the mocking bird from _The Saturday Magazine_ and _The Penny Magazine_.
+The following images are pages that include articles on the mocking bird from _The Saturday Magazine_ and _The Penny Magazine_.
 Transcripts of these pages are presented in the following webpage "Section 1 Transcripts: The Mocking Bird"

 ## The Mocking Bird in _The Saturday Magazine_